 U.S. Department of Health and Human Services: Formerly called the Department of Health, Education and Welfare, and still often referred to as DHEW or HEW.
 Acronym as of 2014 is HHS.

 Oregon Department of Human Services: Oregon department which contains divisions covering the range of health and social services.

-Division of Medical Assistance Programs (under the Oregon Health Authority)
+Division of Medical Assistance Programs (is now the Oregon Health Authority, OHA)

 Doctor of Medical Dentistry

 Durable Medical Equipment